wttech/aet/documentation/src/main/wiki/TestExecutor.md

     * `project` - project name used to create database key
     * `testName` - name of test used to rerun test or used to identify how test should be applied for rerun url, do not provide this parameter for rerun whole suite
     * `testUrl` - name of url used to rerun url.
 In case of rerun whole suite or whole test do not provide it
-* **Description**: It endpoint can execute suite.
-In case when you provide testName it override your testss result in the database or if you provide testName and testUrl it override only url's result in the database.
-If you do not provide additional parameters this endpoint just runs suite and create new version in database - it doesn't override old information.
+* **Description**: This endpoint can execute suite.
+In case when you provide testName it override your test's result in the database or if you provide testName and testUrl it overrides only url's result in the database.
+If you do not provide additional parameters this endpoint just runs suite and creates new version in database - it doesn't override old information.

 ###### Response